Miki Zohar: Views and opinions

-During the COVID-19 pandemic Zohar was heavily criticized for his actions and words against the Finance Minister Israel Katz, Yifat Shasha Biton, head of the COVID-19 Knesset committee and Prof. Ronni Gamzu, the "Corona czar" directly appointed by Prime Minister Netanyahu.
+During the COVID-19 pandemic Zohar was heavily criticized for his actions and words against Finance Minister Israel Katz, Yifat Shasha Biton, head of the COVID-19 Knesset committee, and Prof. Ronni Gamzu, the "Corona czar" directly appointed by Prime Minister Netanyahu.
 He was also accused of nepotism and favoritism when advocating for private weddings and gatherings to be held during the pandemic, while his family members own wedding halls.

-In May 2025, Zohar stated that the goal of the Israeli offensive in Gaza following the 7 October massacres, is "the complete occupation of the Strip".
+In May 2025, Zohar stated that the goal of the Israeli offensive in Gaza following the 7 October massacres was "the complete occupation of the Strip".

 In September 2025, the Israeli drama film The Sea, about a Palestinian boy from Ramallah, won five Ophir Awards awarded by the Israeli Academy of Film and Television.
-The positive reception of the film and negative portrayal of IDF soldiers provoked Zohar to announce the withdrawal of government funding to the awards ceremony.
+The positive reception of the film and negative portrayal of IDF soldiers prompted Zohar to announce the withdrawal of government funding to the awards ceremony.

+In September 2026, the Israeli documentary NAZA won the Special Jury Prize at the Venice Film Festival.
+The film looks at how Israel has used AI-powered systems in Gaza — what the festival's official synopsis calls "calculated mass killings" of Palestinians.
+The film's recognition, along with its critical depiction of Israel's military actions, prompted Culture Minister Miki Zohar to threaten to revoke the Israeli citizenship of filmmakers Yuval Abraham and Rachel Szor.
+Zohar called the documentary "vile" and described its win at the festival as "shocking," accusing the filmmakers of harming the country "just to get applause from antisemites around the world" and saying their actions "constitute treason against the state."
+He wrote: "As culture minister, I will act immediately to revoke the Israeli citizenship of these despicable creators for treason against the state."